realkalash/fluent_gpt_app/README.md

 ## License

+## License

-This project is licensed under the [MIT License](LICENSE.md) - see the file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.

+Copyright (c) 2024 Alex Kalashnikov.

 ## Acknowledgments